-Tip: The more horizontal negative ease you include in your block, the smaller the number of people your garments will fit within each size.
-Can you answer why surf style swimwear brands fit just about anyone, while high fashion swimwear usually does not yet still sits a lot better?
+The more horizontal negative ease you include in your block, the smaller the number of people your garments will fit within each size.
+Can you answer why softer surf style swimwear brands fit just about anyone, while firmer high fashion swimwear usually does not, yet still sits a lot better?

 There is also a subtle third reason which is complex and often overlooked.
 Put simply, when you apply tension to a stretch fabric it will naturally tend to shrink in a right angled direction.
 The fabric is trying to relieve the tension you’ve applied to it.
 How much it counteracts depends on the fabric.
 Recent fabrics with higher elastane content do not counteract as much, some remarkably not at all.
 You will need to test your fabric and make allowance for this amount.

 Tip: Sometimes the fabric will decide the direction for you.
 A single direction stretch fabric might have a print running only one direction, for example.
 Another might stretch more in one direction than another.
 Usually the fabric’s greatest stretch direction should run around the body.

 The table below illustrates the typical relationship between horizontal and vertical negative ease for 180gsm, 75% two-way stretch nylon elastane.
 Generally the more you reduce the horizontal, the less you need to reduce the vertical to apply the same even tension to the body.
 Which set is used depends on the fabric, designer and the garment’s intended purpose.